-Preschool is the entrance level for our school.
-The journey begins here, providing young children with a developmentally appropriate introduction to school.
-Our program supports a strong foundation, developing students physically, socially, emotionally, and cognitively.
+Our preschool (3-year-old) program supports a strong foundation, developing students physically, socially, emotionally, and cognitively.

-A time of remarkable brain development, this year lays the foundation for future learning.
-Learning through play is instrumental in preschool, combined with high quality experiences that promote the important skills young children need.
+Preschool is a time of remarkable brain development, this year lays the foundation for future learning.
+Learning through play is instrumental in preschool, combined with high-quality experiences that promote the important skills young children need.
 Concepts are introduced through learning centers, group activities, and teacher-directed activities.

 · 5-day (M-F)